santuroy7/Banking_Management-System/README.md

 - <a href="https://dev.mysql.com/downloads/connector/j/">JDBC Connector</a>
 - <a href="https://dev.mysql.com/downloads/mysql/">MySql</a>
 ## Overview of the Project:
-- A Banking Management System is designed, putting together the concepts of MySql database and JDBC connectivity.
+- A Banking Management System is designed, putting together concepts of MySql database and JDBC connectivity.

 ## Project Description: